 STUDENT ACCESIBILITY SERVICES.
 Clemson University values the diversity of our student body as a strength and a critical component of our dynamic community.
 Students with disabilities or temporary injuries/conditions may require accommodations due to barriers in the structure of facilities, course design, technology used for curricular purposes, or other campus resources.
 Students who experience a barrier to full access to this class should let the professor know, and make an appointment to meet with a staff member in Student Accessibility Services as soon as possible.
 You can make an appointment by calling 864-656-6848, by emailing studentaccess@lists.clemson.edu, or by visiting Suite 239 in the Academic Success Center building.
 Appointments are strongly encouraged - drop-ins will be seen if at all possible, but there could be a significant wait due to scheduled appointments.
 Students who receive Academic Access Letters are strongly encouraged to request, obtain and present these to their professors as early in the semester as possible so that accommodations can be made in a timely manner.
-It is the student's responsibility Services Website (Links to an external site.). and the Office of Access and Equity Website (Links to an external site.).
+It is the student's responsibility to follow this process each semester.
+You can access further information at the Student Accessibility Services Website (Links to an external site.). and the Office-of-Access-and-Equity Website (Links to an external site.).